Rumpunzel/rpg-thingy/playing-the-game/skill-tests/index.md

 ## Challenges

 Challenges are the most basic form of test.
-A test is simple when there is no other character or creature to directly or indirectly keep you from achieving your goal, or they are simply trying to keep you from achieving your goal without having any other goals of their own.
+A test is a challenge when there is no other character or creature to directly or indirectly keep you from achieving your goal, or they are simply trying to keep you from achieving your goal without having any other goals of their own.

 {: .note-title }
 > Examples of Challenges